Galaxy A15 vs Moto G85

 Cons

-Best for budget-conscious users who want guaranteed long-term updates and minimal performance demands.
+Best for Samsung ecosystem users seeking guaranteed long-term updates and AMOLED display quality.

 Display Quality

-Samsung commits to 4 years of OS updates for the Galaxy A15, while Motorola typically offers 2–3 years of guaranteed updates.
+Samsung commits to 4+ years of updates; Motorola typically offers 2-3 years of guaranteed support.

 |---|---|---|